joshuadriscoll/joshuadriscoll/README.md

 - 👋 Hi, I’m @joshuadriscoll
-- 👀 I’m interested in bulking
+- 👀 I’m interested in cutting
-- 🌱 I’m currently learning how to bulk
+- 🌱 I’m currently learning how to get shredded
-- 💞️ I’m looking to collaborate on bulking
+- 💞️ I’m looking to collaborate on getting shredded
-- 📫 How to reach me : in the kitchen
+- 📫 How to reach me : in the gym

 <!---
 joshuadriscoll/joshuadriscoll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.